phyletica/ecoevolity/docs/yaml-config.rst

-allows the effective population size of the root to be estimated, and centers the prior on its relative size on 2 (i.e., centers the prior expectation for the actual root effective population size on twice the mean of the leaf sizes.
+allows the effective population size of the root to be estimated, and centers the prior on its relative size on 2 (i.e., centers the prior expectation for the actual root effective population size on twice the mean of the leaf sizes).

 The hope of this parameterization is to allow you to specify a more informative prior on the root effective population size.